jriverosesma/tumor-semseg/README.md

 ## 1. Overview

-Implementation of Semantic Segmentation NN for tumor detection on <dataset-name> dataset.
+This is a lightweight and flexible Semantic Segmentation framework for MRI tumor detection on [LGG MRI Segmentation Dataset](https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation).
+We can easily extend the framework to new datasets thanks to Lightning datamodules.

 ## 2. Installation